 Small Business Tips: Multiple Streams of Income Strategies Pros and Cons

-Diversification can be key to creating a sustainable business for an organization of any size, including small business.
+Diversification can be key to creating a sustainable business for an organization of any size, including small businesses.
 This is sometimes referred to as "Multiple Streams of Income."
 As with any other business strategy, multiple income stream strategies have pros and cons that need to seriously be considered.

-What are Multiple Streams of Income?
+What Are Multiple Streams of Income?

 Multiple streams of income can sometimes be referred to as "profit centers" if the income comes into and through the same business.
 Essentially, these streams then operate as different product or service areas, all operating under one company umbrella.
 Example: In my business, I have three distinct streams of income: 1) Self publishing; 2) Book sales; and, 3) Public speaking.
 Yet, I have not set up three separate companies.